7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Jean-Michel Cousteau Resort, Fiji

-After an active day outdoors, unwind with a relaxing spa treatment or savour locally sourced cuisine at one of the adults-only restaurants.
+After an active day outdoors, unwind with a relaxing spa treatment or savour locally sourced cuisine at the adults-only restaurant.
+Families are also well catered for at this luxury Fiji dive resort thanks to the supervised Bula Kids Club.

 Blending sustainable practices with luxury amenities and service, Jean-Michel Cousteau Resort offers the ultimate eco-friendly island escape in Fiji.